Blue Mountain State: The Rise of Thadland: Plot

-In the basement of the Goat House, Alex confronts Harmon about inhalent drugs in balloons and what is inside of them.
+In the basement of the Goat House, Alex confronts Harmon about inhalant drugs in balloons and what is inside them.
 Harmon reveals that the drugs are a fermented gas derived from the house's septic tank.
 A disgusted Alex uses his authority as captain to coerce Harmon to shut the tanks down, to which he complies.
 Upstairs, Alex finds Thad and Mary Jo, both of whom are high due to the drug.
 Alex confronts him about his supposed wealth and asks why he can waste his time at a party at a college campus rather than attending practice with his professional team.
 Thad tearfully reveals that his contract was voided due to his bad behavior upon receiving his money, and that all of his wealth was fake.
 Alex, enraged, asks why he did that, and Thad produces a handgun, declaring that if he couldn't have his wealth, he wanted to die because he was out of money and had no friends.
-Alex refuses to help Thad kill himself, but instead has another plan.
+Alex refuses to help Thad kill himself but instead has another plan.

 In the basement, Dick Dawg, Thad's cousin, begins to rig the septic and gas tanks to explode, but is confronted by a drugged Sammy; the two fight, with Dick Dawg easily overpowering Sammy, who is knocked unconscious by falling debris.
 The house begins to crumble, prompting everyone inside to evacuate.
 Upstairs, Alex and Thad embrace, with Thad asking him to remember his story.
 Alex leaves with Mary Jo, and Dick Dawg carries the unconscious Sammy out of harm's way.
 The Goat House explodes.

 Mary Jo sympathetically consoles Alex about the house he fought so hard for, to which he responds that it's "just a house."
 The Dean celebrates his so-called victory over Alex but begins to hyperventilate from the excitement.
 Before Alex can confront him, Harmon, in the guise of providing oxygen, gives Oliviares a puff of his drug.
 The dean begins to hallucinate and promptly begins humping Holly, likely costing him his reputation and job.
 In a line-up, Alex, Mary Jo, Larry, Donnie, Harmon, Shilo, and Radon all toast to Thad's memory.